montge/documents/README.md

 ### Deliverables

-The following list of deliverables builds on the deliverables list in the Project’s PWS (Section 8.2).
-Two types of change were made to that list to better distinguish and plan work:

-  *  Larger deliverables such a #7 were split to highlight incremental delivery:
-  *  Extra deliverables, labeled with _E_ for Extra, were identified to better expose distinct pieces of work that are required by other deliverables.
-For example, E2 delivers a VDM Package that implements the VDM Model (#7).
-This parallels the MVDM Module (#11) that implements the MVDM Model (#10).
+In addition to the deliverables listed in the Project’s PWS (Section 8.2), more deliverables were identified for planning purposes.
+Such deliverables have been identified with a prefix of “E”.
+Deliverables 7, 10, and 11 were divided and designated .1 and .2 for VDM and MVDM, respectively.

 \# | Track | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |
 :---: | :---: | :---: | :---: | :---: | :--- | :---: | :---